Is Your Heart Healthy? Here’s How To Check

 Is your heart healthy?
 Don’t have time to visit a doctor?
 Well, here’s how you can check your heart’s health at your home in just 5 minutes.

 Keeping your health in check has become a priority in today’s world where stress and poor lifestyle can easily seep into your life and silently start affecting your body without making it evident.
-While keeping every organ healthy is your responsibility, heart is one of the most important parts of your body which makes it to your priority list.
+While keeping every organ healthy is your responsibility, the heart is one of the most important parts of your body which makes it on your priority list.

 As you know, it is the responsibility of your heart to pump blood to every tissue of the body, circulate the nutrients to keep your body going and maintain a regulated circulatory system.
 It takes oxygen to your brain and other parts of the body and removes the carbon dioxide and toxins away.